The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 | Lead to appointment rate | 12% | 16% | 20%+ |

-High performing marketing still has to play inside the lines.
-All targeting, creative, and copy must respect Fair Housing rules, avoid excluding protected classes, and follow platform specific housing ad policies.
+Compliance and ethics guardrails: All targeting, creative, and copy must respect Fair Housing rules, avoid excluding protected classes, and follow platform-specific housing ad policies.
 Every commercial email should include a clear sender name, a physical mailing address, and an easy unsubscribe link.

 Why This Pays Off: A Simple Case Pattern

 Consider a fictional but realistic example.
-Agent Jane runs a mid range budget focused on empty nesters in two ZIP codes.
-For ninety days she syncs a monthly postcard on downsizing costs, a weekly email about local amenities for older owners, and an always on retargeting campaign that promotes a downloadable downsizing guide.
+Agent Jane runs a mid-range budget focused on empty nesters in two ZIP codes.
+For ninety days she syncs a mail piece on downsizing costs, a recurring email about local amenities for older owners, and an always-on retargeting campaign that promotes a downloadable downsizing guide.

-Her postcard response rate lands just under one percent, her email click through rate hovers a little above four percent, and her website sign up rate on the guide page reaches almost four percent.
-Across the quarter she adds ninety two qualified leads to her warm audience and books several listing appointments at a Cost Per Appointment that sits comfortably inside her target range.
-The numbers are sample ranges, not promises, yet they show how a synchronized system compounds effort.
+Her postcard response rate lands just under 1%, her email click-through rate hovers a little above 4%, and her website sign-up rate on the guide page reaches almost 4%.
+Across the quarter she adds qualified leads to her warm audience and books listing conversations at a Cost Per Appointment that sits inside her target range.
+The numbers are sample ranges, not promises, but they show how a synchronized system compounds effort.

-- Install and test Google Tag, Meta Pixel, and basic events on your IDX-integrated website.
+- Install and test website forms, tracking events, and lead notifications on your IDX-integrated website.

-- Segment your database into past clients, active prospects, and general sphere so messaging is tailored.
+- Segment your database into past clients, active prospects, website registrants, and general sphere.

-- Build a ninety day calendar with a single theme for each week across mail, email, social, and ads.
+- Build a 90-day calendar with a single theme for each week across mail, email, social, and ads.

-- Launch Retargeting, Contextual & Digital Advertising to your website visitors with the largest share of paid budget.
+- Launch Retargeting, Contextual & Digital Advertising to website visitors and other warm audiences.

-- Apply UTM tags to every link in mail, email, and ads so you can trace lead sources later.
+- Apply consistent source tracking to every link in mail, email, and ads so you can trace lead sources later.

 - Set a weekly reporting routine for Cost Per Lead and a monthly review for Cost Per Appointment.

-- Pause or refresh any creative that stays above twenty dollars Cost Per Lead for three weeks running.
+- Pause or refresh any creative that stays above your acceptable Cost Per Lead for three weeks running.

 - Audit your CRM weekly to confirm new leads are tagged with source and correct stage.